 By the spring of 1919 forestry operations were winding down in the UK.
 Henry was transferred to the Base Depot on 31 May and discharged on demobilization on 4 July.
 He chose to stay in England with his intended residence listed as Downham Hall in Brandon.
 About a year later he returned to Canada, arriving in Montreal on 4 August 1920 on the Empress of France.
 He said he had previously lived in Kenora and he was now going to Vancouver.
 His mother and sister Ada had moved to Vancouver around 1919 and he joined them there.
 When the 1921 census was taken Henry was working as a logger at Loughborough Inlet, north of Vancouver.
 By the following year he had moved back to Vancouver, where he found work as a clerk.

 Henry passed away in Vancouver General Hospital on 3 June 1931, at age 53.
 His mother died in Vancouver in 1938 and his sister Ada in 1958.
 The cremains of all three of them are buried next to Henry Sr. at Lake of the Woods Cemetery in Kenora.

-Henry is commemorated in Kenora on the St. Alban’s Pro-Cathedral First World War Roll of Honour.
+In October 2018 a veteran grave marker for Henry was provided by the Last Post Fund.
+He is commemorated in Kenora on the St. Alban’s Pro-Cathedral First World War Roll of Honour.